aplura/TA-user-agents/README.md

 ## Customization
 To add your own user agents, you can use the YAML file in TA-user-agents/bin/uap-core/ named regexes.yaml.

+## Refreshing the BrowserScope database
+To update user agent string data run the `bin/refresh_latest.sh` script.
+This will update not only the browser strings information (`regexes.yaml`), but the python module as well.
+If you'd like to run this on a regular basis, consider setting this up as a cron job, or as a scripted input at an appropriate interval.

+For example, to refresh every Monday at 4AM, add the following `inputs.conf` entry:

+    [script://./bin/fetch_latest.sh local]
+    interval = 0 4 * * 1
+    index = _internal

+Note:  This script on works on Unix, requires `git`, and will clobber any local customizations to `regexes.yaml`.

 ## Support
 Support is on a best-effort basis.
 Need help?
 Use the Splunk community resources!
 I can be found on many of them: